The Cat-Eared Historian Mage on the Crumbling Planet

 It was true.
 Although most mages never lost themselves to their magic, a large chunk of them did.
 It was difficult to maintain a healthy relationship with someone when you lived in constant fear that they might try to hurt themselves and those around them.
 It could also be difficult to deal with a mage partner’s eccentricities.

 Ashtin obediently opened his mouth and the gynoid placed the gag across his teeth.
 He bit down on it, holding it in place as she fastened the strap behind his head.
-He then laid down on the bed and she tied his arms and legs before rolling him onto his stomach.
+He then laid down on the bed, and she tied his arms and legs before rolling him onto his stomach.

-Taking a deep breath, Ashtin began to focus on casting the spell, wiggling his pointer fingers as best as he could in his restraints.
+Taking a deep breath, Ashtin focused on casting the spell, wiggling his pointer fingers as best as he could in his restraints.
 Before long, his sacrum began to press against his back, above the buttocks.
 It grew, stretching the skin.
 His coccyx shrunk and disappeared, and the first tail bone began growing to take its place.
 A muffled grunt of pain escaped from Ashtin’s throat as new nerves formed around the bone, causing him to bite down hard on the gag.
 It was far from the worst pain he had ever felt, but it had come earlier in the process than his previous attempts, catching him by surprise.

 As black fur began growing over his tail, he regained his composure, but it didn’t last long.
 More tail bones grew from the first, faster than he expected.
 The nerves were growing so quickly that his new, half-formed tail was in constant, intense pain, causing him to thrash around involuntarily.
 He briefly lost control of the healing spell that he needed to keep running at all times throughout the process, but his staff automatically cast its own healing spell to compensate.

-He managed to grow fifteen tail bones out of the twenty he was shooting for before the process started going awry.
+He managed to grow fifteen tail bones, out of the twenty he was shooting for, before the process started going awry.
 All of a sudden, his skin stopped expanding, leaving no room for new bones and muscle.
 A mild burning sensation at the base of the tail made itself known through the more intense pain he was feeling.
 His body was rejecting his new tail.
 With one last anguished grunt, Ashtin reversed the spell, and the tail began to shrink.
 The disintegration of the young flesh still hurt, but not as much as growing it had, and Ashtin managed to control his body for the rest of the process.